john-johansson/tibber-realtime-monitoring/README.md

 `oc get route grafana-route -o jsonpath='{.status.ingress[].host}'`

-Use a web broser to access it and view your consumption and cost data.
+Use a web broser to access it to view your consumption and cost data.